 This means that each set of financial statements must start on the first day after the period covered by the last set of financial statements filed with

-From 31 March 2016, CRO will require companies to file a separate set of financial statements with each annual return.
+Since 31 March 2016, CRO requires companies to file a separate set of financial statements with each annual return.